Synthetic Fuels

 5. Schlömer S., T. Bruckner, L. Fulton, E. Hertwich, A. McKinnon, D. Perczyk, J. Roy, R. Schaeffer, R. Sims, P. Smith, and R. Wiser.
 Annex III: Technology-specific cost and performance parameters.
 In Climate Change 2014: Mitigation of Climate Change.
 Contribution of Working Group III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Edenhofer, O., R. Pichs-Madruga, Y. Sokona, E. Farahani, S. Kadner, K. Seyboth, A. Adler, I. Baum, S. Brunner, P. Eickemeier, B. Kriemann, J. Savolainen, S. Schlömer, C. von Stechow, T. Zwickel and J.C.
 Minx (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA.
 2014.

-6. Malins, C. "What role is there for electrofuel technologies in European transport’s low carbon future?".
-Cerulogy.
-November 2017.
-2 3 4 5 6
+6. Malins, C. "What role for electromethane and electroammonia technologies in European transport’s low carbon future?".
+Cerulogy, Addendum to What role for electrofuel technologies in European transport’s low carbon future?.
+June 2018.
+2 3 4 5 6 7 8 9

 7. Jaramillo, P., Griffin, M., Matthews, S. "Comparative Analysis of the Production Costs and Life-Cycle GHG Emissions of FT Liquid Fuels from Coal and Natural Gas".
 Environmental Science & Technology 42(20), pp. 7559-7565.
 2008.